Someone in a backyard chicken group we below to on social media posed the question, “What does everyone do with their chicken feathers?“

-We definitely took an interest since we have baskets, tins cans, and a few vases with loose feathers we’ve picked up over time and have been planning to put to use.
+We definitely took an interest in uses for chicken feathers since we have baskets, tins cans, and a few vases with loose feathers we’ve picked up over time and have been planning to put to use.

 Below are some of the answers, but first on the list is one of the projects were were inspired to create as a result of finally putting some of those feathers to use other than collecting dust.

 A few people responded that they make dreamcatchers with the feathers.
 Some sell theirs on Etsy, perhaps making a small profit or perhaps just being able to afford more chicken feed.

-More than a couple of people.
+More than a couple of people responded that they make jewelry with their feathers.
 We went to Etsy to check out the chicken feather jewelry scene and were surprised not only by the incredible assortment of earrings, necklaces and more, but to see quite a few pieces of chicken feather jewelry we wouldn’t mind owning.

 Some said they make them to give as gifts as holiday time, which we think is a great idea.
 Some people simply take feathers and place them inside those round, clear plastic ornament balls that you can open and put anything inside before hanging on your tree.

-Have any other ideas or photos of what you’ve done with your chicken feathers?
+So, we covered a lot of ground!
+From dream catchers to fishing lures, and from ornaments to jewelry.
+Do you have any other ideas or photos of what you’ve done with your chicken feathers?
 We’d love it if you’d share them with us.